 Confidence Boost | High, due to realistic simulations | Moderate |

-By combining these preparation strategies—clarifying and slowing down, systematic decomposition, using an edge case checklist, practicing communication, and leveraging advanced mock interview tools—I feel ready for any palantir decomposition interview.
-These habits not only help me avoid common mistakes but also give me a real edge when it matters most.
+By combining these preparation strategies—clarifying and slowing down, systematic decomposition, using an edge case checklist, practicing communication, and leveraging advanced mock interview tools—I feel ready for palantir decomposition interview.

 Even with all my mock interviews and preparation, I sometimes face questions in a live interview that catch me off guard.
 That’s where Linkjob’s Real-Time AI Interview Assistant steps in.
-During the interview, Linkjob listens in real time and detects the questions as they come up.
-It then gives me instant, context-aware answer suggestions based on my resume and the job description.
+Whether it's Palantir's Decomposition interview or other interviews, AI can be used, because during the interview process, Linkjob will listen in real-time and identify the questions.
+Then, it will provide instant, contextually relevant answer suggestions based on my resume and the job description.

 If you want to boost your confidence and land your dream role, combine smart preparation with tools that support you every step of the interview.